MyGitHubBlueberry/wise-delimiters/README.md

 # Wise delimiters
 ## Description
+I find it really annoying and unfair that neovim treats quotes and braces like single characters.
+This plugin changes this completely.
-This is nvim plugin that makes sure that you use your delimeters with full comfort.
+Wise delimiters plugin makes sure that you use your delimeters with full comfort.
+Here is what it provides:
-When you type opening delimeter this plugin types pair for it as well and puts your cursor between the delimeters.
-Then you can delete them both if you press backspace or exit from them by pressing tab in insert mode.
-In other cases tab and backspace work noramlly.
+- Closing of your quotes and braces now automated
+- Exiting of delimiters using Tab in insert mode
+- Deleting both matching delimiters with one backspace press (if you place you cursor right between them)
+- Customization of your delimiters: add and remove whatever delimiters you like
+- Comfortable nvim command functions, so you can make changes quickly

 This idea is not new, you might be familiar with such concept from other code editrors (we don't talk about them).
-If you didn't get the idea of if you just want to see how it works, watch the demo below:
+If you didn't get it or you just want to see how it works, watch the demo below:
 <details>
   <summary>Demonstration</summary>